DeuxHuitHuit/craft-agency-auth/README.md

 # Agency Auth

-> This plugin allows us to log with our Google Account.
+> This plugin allows us to log in the control panel with our Google Account.

+> [!NOTE]
+> This is meant to be internally used by Deux Huit Huit and might not do what you want.
+> Pull Requests are welcome :)

 ## Create and save the credentials
 1. [Create OAuth client ID here](https://console.cloud.google.com/apis/credentials/oauthclient)